Carry On (franchise): Carry On Again Nurse

+Carry On London

-The final proposed Carry On, before Rogers' death in 2009, was Carry On London.
-Announced in 2003 by producer Peter Rogers and producer James Black, it remained in pre-production well into 2008.
+The final proposed Carry On, before Peter Rogers's death in 2009, was Carry On London.
+Announced in 2003 by Rogers and producer James Black, it remained in pre-production well into 2008.
 The script was signed off by the production company in late March 2008, and "centred on a limousine company ferrying celebrities to an awards show".
 The film had several false starts, with the producers and cast changing extensively over time.
 Only the little-known Welsh actress Jynine James remained a consistent name from 2003 to 2008.
 Danniella Westbrook, David Jason, Shaun Williamson and Burt Reynolds were also once attached to the project.
 It was announced in May 2006 that Vinnie Jones and Shane Richie were to star in the film, which was to be directed by Peter Richardson, though Ed Bye later replaced him as the named director.
-At the 50th anniversary party held at Pinewood Studios in March 2008, Peter Rogers confirmed that he was planning a series of Carry On films after London, subject to the success of the first.
+At the 50th anniversary party held at Pinewood Studios in March 2008, Rogers confirmed that he was planning a series of Carry On films after London, subject to the success of the first.

 In early 2009, Carry On London or Carry On Bananas was once again 'back on', with Charlie Higson attached as director, and a different, more modern, cast list involving Paul O'Grady (as the acidic Kenneth Williamsesque character), Jynine James, Lenny Henry, Justin Lee Collins, Jennifer Ellison (as the saucy Barbara Windsor type), Liza Tarbuck (paralleling Hattie Jacques), Meera Syal, James Dreyfus, and Frank Skinner (filling in the Sid James role).
-Despite new media interest and sets being constructed at Pinewood film studios, the film once again was put on hold, and the project was abandoned after the death of Peter Rogers in April 2009.
+Despite new media interest and sets being constructed at Pinewood Studios, the film was once again put on hold, and the project was abandoned after the death of Peter Rogers in April 2009.

 Reboot

 In May 2016, producer Jonathan Sothcott of Hereford Films announced plans for a new series of Carry On films, beginning with Carry On Doctors and Carry On Campus.
-As of early 2017, no news had surfaced on whether the planned reboot was still going ahead.
-On 12 April 2017, Sothcott confirmed to thehollywoodnews that he was no longer involved with the film series.
+On 12 April 2017, Sothcott confirmed to the website The Hollywood News that he was no longer involved with the film series.
 As of September 2019, three Carry On films were set to be filmed back-to-back, after Brian Baker won the rights to the movies following a legal battle with ITV earlier that year.
 Production of the new films had been planned to take place in spring 2020.
-However, filming was postponed due to the COVID-19 pandemic and little more was heard about the project until after the death of Barbara Windsor in December 2020, when Brian Baker announced that he will be using old footage of the actress in the film, saying "Barbara will be making an appearance."
-Baker told the Daily Star Sunday that ‘we have got two new stories and we are looking to do one of the old ones again to bring it up to modern day quality – probably Carry On Sergeant.’
+However, filming was postponed due to the COVID-19 pandemic and little more was heard about the project until after the death of Barbara Windsor in December 2020, when Baker announced that he would be using old footage of the actress in the film, saying "Barbara will be making an appearance."
+Baker told the Daily Star Sunday that "we have got two new stories and we are looking to do one of the old ones again to bring it up to modern day quality – probably Carry On Sergeant.